clandinq/remindr/README.md

     4. `complete`: This variable defines whether reminders need to be sent or not.
 If all scheduled reminders have been sent, it is marked as complete (`complete = 1`).
 The default value is `complete = 0`.
 Set `complete = 1` in the Excel document if it is not necessary to send this set of reminders anymore (for example, when completing a submission before the final reminder).
 2. `rem_conference_deadlines.xlsx`: **Conference deadlines**
     1. `deadline`: Conference abstract or paper submission deadline in yyyy_mm_dd text format.
     2. `notification`: Date notification on admission sent in yyyy_mm_dd text format.
-Can be NA.
+Can be left blank.
     3. `description`: Description of the conference.
     4. `questions`: Line indicating who to ask conference questions.
-Can be NA.
+Can be left blank.
     5. `submission`: Link to submit abstract or paper to.
     6. `dead_type`: *abstract* or *paper*.
     7. `website`: Conference website.